ros2/libyaml_vendor/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

-`libyaml_vendor` does not currently document its features.
+`libyaml_vendor` does not have features other than importing the external dependency `libyaml` and therefore does not require feature documentation.

 ### Public API Documentation [3.ii]